Toriey23/osticket-prereqs/README.md

 </p>

 <p>
-Screen where the first PC connection is added to access the platform</p>
+The screen where the first PC connection is added to access the platform</p>
 <br />

 <p>